perl6/Pod-To-Cached/README.md

     method pod(Str $filename:D )
     Returns the Pod Object Module generated from the file with the filename.

-## DEBUGGING

-You can set the `P6DOC_DEBUG` environmental variable to make the module produce some debugging information.

 ## LICENSE

 You can use and distribute this module under the terms of the The Artistic License 2.0.
 See the LICENSE file included in this distribution for complete details.